NHACP-IF/NHACP-specification/nhacp-specification.md

 Possible responses: OK, ERROR

-The network adapter SHOULD implement file name matching compatible with the IEEE Std 1003.2 for the glob() function.
+If the length of the pattern string is 0, then the network adapter MUST list the entire directory.
+Otherwise, the network adapter MUST list only entries matching the specified pattern.
+The network adapter SHOULD implement pattern matching compatible with the glob() function specified by IEEE Std 1003.2.

 ### GET-DIR-ENTRY